roni-castro/blog/README.md

-It's required the following command to associate the mongodb path to the applcaition.
-In the example the db name is blog_db:
+It's required the following command tobe set in the terminal to associate the mongodb path to the application.
+In the example the database name is blog_db:

 export DATABASE_URL=mongodb://localhost/blog_db